National Guard Soldier Honored as a LATINA Style Distinguished Military Service Recipient

+CHICAGO – Thelma Barrios, the daughter of a Mexican immigrant, was just four-years-old when she moved to Chicagoland from Nuevo Laredo, Mexico.
+When she arrived in Illinois, she didn’t know a single word of English.

 Master Sgt.
-Thelma Barrios, brigade senior human resource noncommissioned officer for the 108th Sustainment Brigade, stands at the position of attention while taking an official Department of the Army photo.
-Barrios was selected as a national 2022 Latina Style Distinguished Military Service Award recipient – one of only 21 service members selected for the honor this year.
-(U.S. Army photo courtesy of Army Master Sgt.
-Thelma Barrios)
+Barrios is now the senior human resources noncommissioned officer for the more than 1,700 Soldiers of the 108th Sustainment Brigade ensuring the right people are in the right positions for the Army National Guard command.
+She was selected as a national 2022 Latina Style Distinguished Military Service Award recipient – one of only 21 service members from across the nation selected for the honor this year.

+Although she was born in Laredo, Texas, she’d spend the majority of her childhood up until the age of four in Nuevo Laredo, Mexico, when her mother moved to Chicago with Barrios and her three siblings.

+“I remember getting off of a Greyhound bus in Chicago,” Barrios said.
+“It was snowing, and it was the first time I had seen snow.
+Funny story is in Spanish snow means “nieve,” which also means a frozen dessert, similar to ice cream.
+I asked my mom what the white stuff was, and she told me nieve.
+I grabbed a handful and started eating it.
+I quickly learned that it wasn’t ice cream.”

 |Date Taken: